University Travel Policy

 The least expensive, practical itinerary should be used.

-The University will not reimburse travelers for airline tickets that had no cost, such as "free" tickets earned on frequent flier or other incentive programs.
+The University will not reimburse travelers for airline tickets that had no cost, such as "free" tickets earned on frequent flyer or other incentive programs.

-The purchase of Business-Class airfare is not permitted for domestic travel, and is discouraged for international travel unless specific operating requirements make it impractical to travel internationally in coach class.
-In exceptional circumstances when it is necessary to purchase Business-Class international air travel, the University Travel Approval Request (TAR) must indicate that Business-Class airfare was purchased and the reason the trip required it.
+The purchase of business class and other premium airfare is discouraged unless specific operating requirements make it impractical to travel in coach class.
+In exceptional circumstances when it is necessary to purchase business class air travel, the University Travel Approval Request (TAR) must indicate that business class airfare was purchased and the reason the trip required it.

 Travelers may sit in an upgraded section of the aircraft if there is no cost to the University.